Kiopp/Event-Scheduling-Application/README.md

 Username:hannankhalil

 - Carl\
-Username: CarlNord01
+Username:CarlNord01

 ---
 ## What we will implement:
-An event scheduling application using the MERN stack.\
+An event scheduling application using the MERN stack.